IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Recovery Systems.md

 When write on X `<Ti,X,old_val,new_val>`
 When end `<Ti commit>`

-Two approaches based om Logs:
+Two approaches based on Logs:
 1. Deferred Database modification
 2. Immediate Database modification